-27. Prior to any above ground works, full details of 4 replacement trees, showing the, size and species of the replacement trees together with details of soil preparation, staking, irrigation and maintenance of the trees shall be submitted to and approved in in writing by the local planning authority.
-Trees shall be planted within twelve months of the removal of the existing trees and shall be maintained thereafter and shall comply with the recommendations contained with BS8545 (2014) Trees: From Nursery to independence in the landscape and thereafter implemented in accordance with the approved details.
+27. Prior to any above ground works, full details of 10 replacement trees, showing the, size and species of the replacement trees together with details of soil preparation, staking, irrigation and maintenance of the trees shall be submitted to and approved in in writing by the local planning authority.
+Street trees shall be planted within twelve months of the removal of the existing trees, whilst on-site trees shall be planted within 6 months of development completion and shall be maintained thereafter and shall comply with the recommendations contained with BS8545 (2014) Trees: From Nursery to independence in the landscape and thereafter implemented in accordance with the approved details.